Free Trial

 What is Invesco S&P 500 Equal Weight Consumer Staples ETF's current short interest?

 Short interest is the volume of Invesco S&P 500 Equal Weight Consumer Staples ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 12,200 shares of RSPS short.
+As of June 30th, investors have sold 11,500 shares of RSPS short.
+0.14% of Invesco S&P 500 Equal Weight Consumer Staples ETF's shares are currently sold short.
 Learn More on Invesco S&P 500 Equal Weight Consumer Staples ETF's current short interest.

 Is Invesco S&P 500 Equal Weight Consumer Staples ETF's short interest increasing or decreasing?

-Invesco S&P 500 Equal Weight Consumer Staples ETF saw a drop in short interest during the month of May.
-As of May 15th, there was short interest totaling 12,200 shares, a drop of 54.8% from the previous total of 27,000 shares.
+Invesco S&P 500 Equal Weight Consumer Staples ETF saw a decline in short interest in June.
+As of June 30th, there was short interest totaling 11,500 shares, a decline of 14.2% from the previous total of 13,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Invesco S&P 500 Equal Weight Consumer Staples ETF's short interest compare to its competitors?